MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

    .\Install-PyForMLS.ps1
    ```

-   Note: To override the default install path use the -InstallFolder command-line argument followed by the new path.
+   Note: , use the -InstallFolder command-line argument followed by the new path.
 For example:
    ```
    .\Install-PyForMLS.ps1 -InstallFolder C:\path-to-python-for-mls”)
    ```